I can't believe I joined a rock cover band

 "Cinnamon Girl" was another story.
 Mark actually stopped me in the middle of the song - "You're playing the wrong chords!"
 Oh, sorry - which chords are wrong?
 "You're supposed to do the C again before you go back to the D, in the bridge."
 Maybe I'm doing my own version.
 "Yeah, but that's not how the song goes, man - do it right!"
 Well, that's how I play it, and maybe I can give everyone a chord chart.
 "Either do the song right, or don't bother doing it!"
 Whoa.

 Mark wasn't very happy when I did slide guitar lines in his cover of the Dire Straits tune "Sultans Of Swing" - "There's no slide guitar in that song!"
 I thought it would sound great with some.
 "It doesn't matter what you think, that's not how the song goes!"
 On another one of his songs, there's a tiny lick, a flatted seventh with a quarter tone bend, after a strange 3/16 rest.
 Mark insisted that he couldn't start his vocal unless that micro-lick was in exactly the right place.
 After running through that stretch of the song more than twenty times, I said - does it have to be so exact, does it really matter, this is just a cover band.
-"Just fucking play the Gawd dam riff!"
+"Just fucking play the gawd dam riff!"

 Do what you like, and like what you do

 I know some of the stuff I encountered with the High Guys cover band sounds bizarre or unbelievable, but as Dave Barry likes to say - I swear, I'm not making any of this up, honest.
-Maybe I should have worn my other, less beat up pair of glasses, or tilted my head sideways - things might have made more sense.
+Maybe I should have worn my other, less beat up pair of glasses, or tilted my head sideways - things might have been clearer or made more sense.
 That seems to work for dogs.
 The head tilting part, not the glasses.
 Or maybe, since it's legal now, I should have just gotten high, and stayed high.

-A long time ago a freshman advisor told me that whatever we do, it should either pay a whole lot of money, or be a whole lot of fun.
+A long time ago a college freshman advisor told me that whatever we do, it should either pay a whole lot of money, or be a whole lot of fun.
 And if it did both, that was the next best thing to paradise.
 Since I wasn't having a ton of fun with The High Guys, or making any cash, you can guess how this story turned out.
 Sometimes, though, I kind of miss those guys - high or not, there was never a dull moment hanging around with a bunch of real characters.
 And their robot backup singers.

 * * *